Rugby fanatic - but so much more

 For the modern bettor, there are two options available when deciding to place a bet: a conventional bookmaker, often found on the high street, or an online operator.
 Interestingly, there is usually a discrepancy between the odds offered by each type of provider: often, the best Premier League betting odds UK bookmakers offer can be found online in comparison to conventional offline bookmakers.
 There are a number of reasons for this, but perhaps the most persuasive is that overheads for running online bookmakers are lower, which means better odds can be offered to punters - similar to how an ecommerce store can often undercut offline stores in terms of price.

 It is, unfortunately, impossible to say how each individual bookmaker calculates their best betting odds for Premier League matches.
 Most modern bookmakers use a proprietary formula that pertains to their own business goals and profit expectations, and these formulas tend to be well-kept trade secrets.
 We can suggest that the best Premier League betting odds in the UK are calculated by weighing factors such as previous performances, bettor behaviour, analysing statistics, and various other mathematical elements, but ultimately, bookmakers’ individual methods remain entirely their own.
-The same remains true whether they’re calculating the best La Liga odds, the best Europa League odds, or for any fixture you might find in a Premier League odds comparison – bookmakers keep their exact methodology to themselves.
+The same remains true whether they’re calculating the best La Liga odds, the best Europa League odds, or for any fixture you might find in a Premier League odds comparison - best betting sites with high odds keep their exact methodology to themselves.